RMIT-COSC1127-1125-AI21/AI21-DOC/FAQ-PACMAN.md

 Read [this GitHub page](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-contribution-graphs-on-your-profile/why-are-my-contributions-not-showing-up-on-my-profile#common-reasons-that-contributions-are-not-counted) to understand more about why your commit is not yet counting as contributions.

+## Commits not correctly associated to my GitHub account, why?

+Please [check this](https://docs.github.com/en/github/committing-changes-to-your-project/troubleshooting-commits/why-are-my-commits-linked-to-the-wrong-user) and fix it so we can know the commit was *yous*.
+Otherwise we may get your contributions wrong and risk getting lower marks or delaying your marking.

 ------------------------------
 # PYTHON